 - If necessary, try different search terms until you find results that better match your content.

 Goal: Find the search terms that display results similar to your content.
-This helps you understand what words to use in your own content to appear in similar searches.
+This helps you understand which words to use in your own content to appear in similar search results.